 Golf is a really popular competitive and casual sport.
-There are a wide range of both health and social benefits to be gained from participating in golf.
-However injuries do happen and it is really important to try and avoid these injuries whether they be acute or from overuse
+There is a wide range of both health and social benefits to be gained from participating in golf.
+However, injuries do happen and it is really important to try and avoid these injuries whether they be acute or from overuse

 Common golfing injuries

 Low back pain

 - Probably the most common injury to affect golfers

 - Injury occurs due to repetitive flexion and rotation in the low back

 - This results in increased load on discs and facet joints

 - To prevent injury enable a neutral spine in set up with good core support

 - Improve your hip function using the legs to create power